scipilot/logline/README.md

 		groupTitles:{'X':'Foo', ...},	// A map of human titles, indexed by logGroups.
 Note: instant-events use the event data itself as the title and don't use this! rangedLogs:['Y', ...],  		// Optional; Which of the logGroup sub-types are state-ranged flip-flops.
-Those not present in this list are treated as instant events. cssClassMap:{'X': 'class', ...},// Optional; map of CSS classes for each logGroup sub-type, applied to the Vis element itself. onTimelineUpdated:function(){}  // Optional; callback for when this data has been processed into the timeline }
+Those not present in this list are treated as instant events. cssClassMap:{'X': 'class', ...},// Optional; map of CSS classes for each logGroup sub-type, applied to the Vis element itself. onTimelineUpdated:function(){}, // Optional; callback for when this data has been processed into the timeline
+        stack: true|false               // Optional, default false; whether to stack the events inside this group, instead of them overlapping.
+	}

 ### Content Formatting